MicrosoftDocs/architecture-center/docs/guide/sap/sap-netweaver-content.md

 ## Availability considerations

 Resource redundancy is the general theme in highly available infrastructure solutions.
-For single-instance VM availability SLAs for various storage types, see [SLA for Virtual Machines](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9).
-To increase the service availability on Azure, deploy VM resources with virtual machine scale set with flexible orchestration, availability zones, or availability set.
+For single-instance VM availability SLAs for various storage types, see [SLA for virtual machines](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9).
+To increase service availability on Azure, deploy VM resources with Virtual Machine Scale Sets with Flexible orchestration, availability zones, or availability sets.

-With Azure, SAP workload deployment can either be regional or zonal depending on the availability and resiliency requirements of the SAP applications.
-Azure provides [different deployment options](/azure/sap/workloads/sap-high-availability-architecture-scenarios#comparison-of-different-deployment-types-for-sap-workload) like flexible scale set with FD=1, availability zones, or availability sets to enhance the availability of the resources.
-To have a comprehensive understanding of the available deployment options and their applicability across different Azure regions (including across zones, within a single zone, or in a region without zones), it is important to refer to the [Azure VMs HA architecture and scenarios for SAP NetWeaver](/azure/sap/workloads/sap-high-availability-architecture-scenarios) document.
+With Azure, SAP workload deployment can be either regional or zonal, depending on the availability and resiliency requirements of the SAP applications.
+Azure provides [different deployment options](/azure/sap/workloads/sap-high-availability-architecture-scenarios#comparison-of-different-deployment-types-for-sap-workload), like Virtual Machine Scale Sets with Flexible orchestration (FD=1), availability zones, and availability sets to enhance the availability of resources.
+To get a comprehensive understanding of the available deployment options and their applicability across different Azure regions (including across zones, within a single zone, or in a region without zones), see [High-availability architecture and scenarios for SAP NetWeaver](/azure/sap/workloads/sap-high-availability-architecture-scenarios).

 In this distributed installation of the SAP application, the base installation is replicated to achieve high availability.
 For each layer of the architecture, the high availability design varies.